astro-share/.github/profile/README.md

 ## Contribute to the project

-Run the server in your local machine
+Run the server in your local machine.

 ```bash
 npm install